Hiring Advertisement

 Our Values include Truth, Fairness, Courage and Service.

 The city of Mountain Home is the largest city and county seat of Elmore County.
 The population at the time of the 2010 census was 14,206.
 Mountain Home is a safe and excellent place to live and raise a family with a genuine sense of community.
-As MHPD and Animal Shelter employees, you should know that we not only work here, but we live here and raise our families here.
+As MHPD and Animal Control Center employees, you should know that we not only work here, but we live here and raise our families here.
 We are involved in our community.
-Mountain Home Police Department has 30 police officers and 6 civilian staff members, along with 4 Animal Shelter employees.
+Mountain Home Police Department has 30 police officers and 6 civilian staff members, along with 4 Animal Control Center employees.

-At the Mountain Home Animal Shelter, we believe “We are their shelter.
+At the Mountain Home Animal Control Center, we believe “We are their shelter.
 You are their future”.
 We encourage you to explore and visit our Facebook site often to learn more about the men and women who serve with the Mountain Home Police Department and Animal Shelter.

 The School Resource Officer (SRO) position is an integral part of the Mountain Home Police Department and of the community.
 They are responsible for monitoring the schools, providing community outreach to the youth of the city and interacting with the children to keep them safe and informed.
 SRO Don Allen focuses his SRO duties at the high school and also assists the city's elementary schools when necessary.
 Our SRO can often be found assisting with many, if not all, of the school's larger functions, such as dances, sporting events and special events.